lars-t-hansen/moz-sandbox/swat/MANUAL.md

        A is a class type and B is a class type and A <: B A is a class type and B is anyref
        A is string and B is anyref
+       A is a Vector type and B is anyref

     The contexts where automatic widening is applied are: